-So let’s begin by returning to the key visual in my Welcome section.
+So let’s begin with a key visual from my header:

 When you have something written down, then please read on.

-This diagram – the inverted tree – hints that we can dwell on the past and anticipate many strands in our future; the potential directions we might take (but we can only follow one, so which is to be!).
+This diagram of the inverted tree hints that we can dwell on the past and anticipate many strands in our future.
+Today, the potential directions may be many and varied, but we can only follow one at a time – so which is to be!

-As we make that link between past, present and future, we create a story – often called a ‘narrative’ – a story that explains why today emerged from yesterday and that same story speculates on what is likely to happen tomorrow.
-This may create continuity and meaning.
+As we make that link between past, present and future, we create a Script for our life – a story – often called a ‘narrative’.
+This story ‘explains’ to ourselves why our ‘today’ emerged from our ‘yesterday’.
+That same story speculates on what is likely to happen tomorrow.
+This may create continuity and meaning: or confusion.

 It is not helpful when we interpret the past in one way only – particularly if it is a way that promotes negative or depressed feelings in us.
-It is equally unhelpful when we project into the future.
-We may see only one or two possible outcomes, and miss other intriguing possibilities.
+It is equally unhelpful when we project into the future and become weighed down by all the possibilities.
+Other times, we may see only one or two outcomes, and miss other intriguing possibilities.

 Sometimes we can see many outcomes – so many that we become anxious about the actual result.
 It is too easy to worry about the many possibilities, and fail to adjust to the actuality.

-For example, I am a product of the 1940’s and 1950’s and I would be a different Robin had I arrived fifty years before or fifty years after.
-A brief view of modern British TV – Downton Abbey, War and Peace or Poldark – demonstrate this point even though each is a drama – a fiction.
-When I watch 21st Century programmes such as Inspector George Gently, Call the Midwife or Endeavour, I realise that, in the UK, in my life-time, the laws on capital punishment, race relations, abortion and homo-sexuality have altered considerably.
+For example, I am a product of the 1940’s and 1950’s.
+I would be a different Robin had I arrived fifty years before or fifty years after.
+A brief view of modern British TV – and programmes such as Downton Abbey, War and Peace or Poldark – demonstrate this point.
+Each is a drama – a fiction- but they offer some insight into the ‘old days’.
+When I watch 21st Century programmes such as Inspector George Gently, Call the Midwife or Endeavour, I realise that in my life-time, the UK laws on capital punishment, race relations, abortion and homo-sexuality have altered considerably.
 With them have come visible changes in attitudes even if a lack of compassion has shifted its attention elsewhere.

-Remember, please, there is no experiment without noticing the result (or outcome).
+There is no experiment without noticing the result (or outcome)

 If you are not being distracted by the outside world, and you have relaxed enough to notice what your body is doing, it is highly likely that you will be able to discern small experiences; a yawn and a gurgling stomach are common.
 A persistent thought, an itch; some warmth or cold somewhere would be normal.
 A smell, a tightness of your chest or muscles or the feel of your clothes on your body, sitting in the material on your chair are pretty unavoidable.

 This time, when you are ready to do the body scan, attend to your thoughts only.
-Inside our heads there is a constant ‘INTERNAL DIALOGUE‘; we talk to ourselves all the time (though best not do it out loud too much).
-Consider what your thoughts are and, then, in your own time, add a new thought with this uncompleted question:
+Inside our heads there is a constant ‘INTERNAL DIALOGUE‘.
+We talk to ourselves all the time (though best not do it out loud too much).
+Write down your present and immediate thoughts.
+Then, in your own time, add a new thought with this uncompleted question: